My educational background extends to the fine arts, theatre, puppetry, improv, and yoga.

 Rhode Island School of Design

-While at the Rhode Island School of Design Continuing Education program, I studied image processing that included Photoshop, Illustrator, and Flash.
+While at the Rhode Island School of Design Continuing Education program, I studied “Applications for digital design”, which included Photoshop, Illustrator, and Flash.

 Boston Museum School